turgu1/esp32-oberon-compiler/README.md

 6. Use the compiler source code as a test case for checking if the new compiler is able to compile...
 7. Build an understanding of the code production compiler stage (from the documentation)
 8. Build an understanding of the target architecture (ESP32 and ESP-IDF)
+9. Generate machine code by hand for each pattern found in the Chapter 12 of <https://inf.ethz.ch/personal/wirth/ProjectOberon/PO.Applications.pdf>, taking notes on the target formalisms required for code generation.
-9. Integrate an ELF compliant generator -> First version will produce assembly language instead.
+10. Integrate an ELF compliant generator -> First version will produce assembly language instead.
 Many advantages here, specially in managing the complexity of loading registers with large (32 bits) values.
 The assembler is producing the ELF format...
-10. Cleanup ORG in preparation of machine code translation
+11. Cleanup ORG in preparation of machine code translation
-11. Build the translation
+12. Build the translation
-12. Test the results
+13. Test the results
-13. Build a PlatformIO Custom Development Platform
+14. Build a PlatformIO Custom Development Platform
-13. Develop standard modules for ESP32
+15. Develop standard modules for ESP32
-14. Enjoy
+16. Enjoy

-I'm now at step 8
+I'm now at step 9

 ## Modifications